BTCtoolshed/TippingWallet/README.md

 Thermal printing is great for setting up burner wallets - for tipping servers for example.
 This wallet will produce airgapped, truly random private bitcoin keys.
 Although ESP32s have a native function for generating true random numbers that has been evaluated by others as being truly random, I advise you to only use this for creating temporary use wallets.
 Bitcoin Core remains the gold standard in random key generation for bitcoin wallets.

-In full transparency, this is where the private keys are generated:
+In full transparency, this is where the private keys are generated. esp_random is a native function in ESP32:
 ![Randomization](https://github.com/BTCtoolshed/TippingWallet/blob/main/Photos/Random.png?raw=true)
 ![Randomization](https://github.com/BTCtoolshed/TippingWallet/blob/main/Photos/Random2.png?raw=true)